 4.10 Physical and logical channels

 VDES uses several channels to carry data.
 These channels are separated into Physical and Logical channels.
-Shore-based stations should transmit a channel terrestrial bulletin board (TBB) message that defines the configuration of the VDE channels.
+A bulletin board may prescribe this channel usage.

-Lacking bulletin board information, ship borne stations should employ a default channel configuration of 50 kHz channels on the terrestrial VDES (channel 2024, and 2084 combined) operating in a simplex ad-hoc access scheme.
-The simplex ad-hoc access scheme for ship-to-ship communications should be ITDMA (when possible) or RATDMA.
+Lacking bulletin board information, ship borne stations should employ a default channel configuration of 100 kHz channels on the terrestrial VDES (channel 2024, 2084, 2025 and 2085 combined) operating in a simplex ad-hoc access scheme.
+The simplex ad-hoc access scheme for ship-to-ship communications should be ATDMA

 4.11 Physical channels